How to get a job without really trying

 But it needs to be short: say who you are, what you are looking for and what experience and skills you bring to the table.

-"Speak confidently, don't let your voice go up at the end of sentences and seem excited and confident," said Salem.
+"Speak confidently, don't let your voice go up at the end of sentences and seem excited and confident," said Salemi.